Aman0509/learningSystemDesign/README.md

 - In a closed layer architecture, a layer can only call the next layer immediately down.
 - In an open layer architecture, a layer can call any of the layers below it.

 A closed-layer architecture limits the dependencies between layers.
+Because layers are only dependent on adjacent layers, changes in one layer are less likely to affect distant layers.
 However, it might create unnecessary network traffic, if one layer simply passes requests along to the next layer.
+For example,

+- A client requests customer details from the Presentation Layer.
+- The Presentation Layer calls the Business Layer.
+- The Business Layer doesn’t process any logic but simply forwards the request to the Data Access Layer.
+- The Data Access Layer fetches data from the Database and returns it.
+- Each step involves network calls, increasing latency.

 ## Types of N-Tier architectures